Technical Debt, Agile, and Sustainability

 - Product administration is confusing, significantly increasing the time it takes to add new features or content, train admins, and manage the product.

 - Over time, when software conflicts and incompatibilities are left unchecked, digital products become targets for hackers, leaving your product and customers’ private data at risk.
-With new privacy regulations like GDPR and CCPA, you could be fined large amounts of money for exposing user data.
+With new privacy regulations like GDPR and CCPA, exposing user data could lead to large fines.

 This is technical debt.
 It’s an annoyance for some, a potential catastrophe for others.
 And it happens more often than most people realize.